avelino/awesome-go/README.md

 - [Microservice](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.
 - [neo](https://github.com/ivpusic/neo) - Neo is minimal and fast Go Web Framework with extremely simple API.
 - [patron](https://github.com/beatlabs/patron) - Patron is a microservice framework following best cloud practices with a focus on productivity.
+- [Pnutmux](https://gitlab.com/fruitygo/pnutmux) - Pnutmux is a powerful Go web framework that uses regex for matching and handling HTTP requests.
+It offers features such as CORS handling, structured logging, URL parameters extraction, middlewares, and concurrency limiting.
 - [Pulse](https://github.com/gopulse/pulse) - Pulse is an HTTP web framework written in Go (Golang)
 - [Resoursea](https://github.com/resoursea/api) - REST framework for quickly writing resource based services.
 - [REST Layer](https://github.com/rs/rest-layer) - Framework to build REST/GraphQL API on top of databases with mostly configuration over code.